aram-miquel/MDSwift/README.md

 | Row 2  | Cell 2   |
 ```

-Please note that, being a very young implementation, Ink does not fully support all Markdown specs, such as [CommonMark](https://commonmark.org).
-Ink definitely aims to cover as much ground as possible, and to include support for the most commonly used Markdown features, but if complete CommonMark compatibility is what you’re looking for — then you might want to check out tools like [CMark](https://github.com/commonmark/cmark).
+Please note that, being a very young implementation, MDSwift does not fully support all Markdown specs, such as [CommonMark](https://commonmark.org).
+MDSwift definitely aims to cover as much ground as possible, and to include support for the most commonly used Markdown features, but if complete CommonMark compatibility is what you’re looking for — then you might want to check out tools like [CMark](https://github.com/commonmark/cmark).

 ## Internal architecture

-Ink uses a highly modular [rule-based](https://www.swiftbysundell.com/articles/rule-based-logic-in-swift) internal architecture, to enable new rules and formatting options to be added without impacting the system as a whole.
+MDSwift uses a highly modular [rule-based](https://www.swiftbysundell.com/articles/rule-based-logic-in-swift) internal architecture, to enable new rules and formatting options to be added without impacting the system as a whole.

 Each Markdown fragment is individually parsed and rendered by a type conforming to the internal `Readable` and `HTMLConvertible` protocols — such as `FormattedText`, `List`, and `Image`.

 To parse a part of a Markdown document, each fragment type uses a `Reader` instance to read the Markdown string, and to make assertions about its structure.
 Errors are [used as control flow](https://www.swiftbysundell.com/articles/using-errors-as-control-flow-in-swift) to signal whether a parsing operation was successful or not, which in turn enables the parent context to decide whether to advance the current `Reader` instance, or whether to rewind it.

-A good place to start exploring Ink’s implementation is to look at the main `MarkdownParser` type’s `parse` method, and to then dive deeper into the various `Fragment` implementations, and the `Reader` type.
+A good place to start exploring MDSwift’s implementation is to look at the main `MarkdownParser` type’s `parse` method, and to then dive deeper into the various `Fragment` implementations, and the `Reader` type.

 ## Credits

-Ink was originally written by [John Sundell](https://twitter.com/johnsundell) as part of the Publish suite of static site generation tools, which is used to build and generate [Swift by Sundell](https://swiftbysundell.com).
+MDSwift was originally written by [John Sundell](https://twitter.com/johnsundell) as part of the Publish suite of static site generation tools, which is used to build and generate [Swift by Sundell](https://swiftbysundell.com).
 The other tools that make up the Publish suite will also be open sourced soon.

 The Markdown format was created by [John Gruber](https://twitter.com/gruber).
 You can find [more information about it here](https://daringfireball.net/projects/markdown).

 ## Contributions and support

-Ink is developed completely in the open, and your contributions are more than welcome.
+MDSwift is developed completely in the open, and your contributions are more than welcome.

-Before you start using Ink in any of your projects, it’s highly recommended that you spend a few minutes familiarizing yourself with its documentation and internal implementation, so that you’ll be ready to tackle any issues or edge cases that you might encounter.
+Before you start using MDSwift in any of your projects, it’s highly recommended that you spend a few minutes familiarizing yourself with its documentation and internal implementation, so that you’ll be ready to tackle any issues or edge cases that you might encounter.

 Since this is a very young project, it’s likely to have many limitations and missing features, which is something that can really only be discovered and addressed as more people start using it.
-While Ink is used in production to render all of [Swift by Sundell](https://swiftbysundell.com), it’s recommended that you first try it out for your specific use case, to make sure it supports the features that you need.
+While MDSwift is used in production to render all of [Swift by Sundell](https://swiftbysundell.com), it’s recommended that you first try it out for your specific use case, to make sure it supports the features that you need.

 This project does not come with GitHub Issues-based support, and users are instead encouraged to become active participants in its continued development — by fixing any bugs that they encounter, or by improving the documentation wherever it’s found to be lacking.

-If you wish to make a change, [open a Pull Request](https://github.com/JohnSundell/Ink/pull/new) — even if it just contains a draft of the changes you’re planning, or a test that reproduces an issue — and we can discuss it further from there.
+If you wish to make a change, [open a Pull Request](https://github.com/JohnSundell/MDSwift/pull/new) — even if it just contains a draft of the changes you’re planning, or a test that reproduces an issue — and we can discuss it further from there.

-Hope you’ll enjoy using **Ink**!
+Hope you’ll enjoy using **MDSwift**!